Students choose their programs of study from Towson University’s academic colleges:

 - Jess and Mildred Fisher College of Science and Mathematics

 Students in teacher education programs may have requirements listed in more than one college.
-Teacher education programs are screened and highly competitive, requiring successful completion of specific prerequisite courses and attaining a minimum cumulative GPA, to be considered for admission.
+Teacher education programs are screened, requiring successful completion of specific prerequisite courses and attaining a minimum cumulative GPA, to be considered for admission.

-Students interested in pursuing a career in teacher education should review the Admission and Standards for Teacher Education before deciding on a teaching career.
+Students interested in pursuing a career in teacher education should review the Standards for Teacher Education for more information.

 College of Business and Economics

-The College of Business and Economics develops high-quality and innovative programs and resources, connects individuals to opportunities, and transforms students who will have a positive impact within Maryland and beyond.
-The CBE embraces a culture of striving for excellence, learning, ethical behavior, respect, civility, accountability, diversity and inclusion.
+The College of Business and Economics (CBE) develops high-quality, innovative, and inclusive programs and resources, connects individuals to opportunities, and transforms students who will have a positive impact within Maryland and beyond.
+The CBE embraces a culture of striving for excellence, learning, ethical behavior, respect, civility, accountability, diversity, and inclusion.